 → →

 Images that form parts of a larger image can be merged together with Merge.
-The image the function was run on forms corresponds to the base image, the image selected with Merge with represents the second operand.
+The image the function was run on corresponds to the base image, the image selected with Merge with represents the second operand.
 The side of the base image the second one will be attached to is controlled with Put second operand selector.

 If the images match perfectly, they can be simply placed side by side with no adjustments.
 This behaviour is selected by option None of alignment control Align second operand.

-However, usually adjustments are necessary.
 Option Correlation selects automated alignment by correlation-based search of the best match.
 The search is performed both in the direction parallel to the attaching side and in the perpendicular direction.
 If a parallel shift is present, the result is expanded to contain both images fully (with undefined data filled with a background value).

 Option Boundary treatment is useful only for the latter case of imperfectly aligned images.
 It controls the treatment of overlapping areas in the source images: